Dead in the Water is a 2018 American science fiction horror film about the all-female crew of a ship that is invaded by an alien creature.

 Lisa Marie Bowman – guest reviewer via Through the Shattered Lens

-Dead in the Water aired on the Syfy channel on October 27th 2018.
+Dead in the Water premiered on the Syfy channel on October 27, 2018.
+It is now available On-Demand via Amazon.

 Cast and characters: